Dominicdaniel86/Mursica-FM/README.md

 For developers, the [project's wiki](https://github.com/Dominicdaniel86/Mursica-FM/wiki) offers detailed instructions on setting up and maintaining an efficient development environment.
 It also provides in-depth insights into the app's architecture, development roadmap, and key design decisions.
 Be sure to check it out for a deeper understanding of the project and to contribute effectively.

+The project's changelog resides in the root of the GitHub repository.
+It provides a detailed history of changes, updates, and fixes made to the app.
+You can view it [here](https://github.com/Dominicdaniel86/Mursica-FM/blob/main/CHANGELOG.md).

 ### Setup for Developers

 #### Prequisites